Relay, Maryland: Relay Station

-The Viaduct Hotel
+Viaduct Hotel

-After the war and much repair (the B & O Railroad Potomac River Crossing at Harpers Ferry was blown up, among other things), normal traffic could resume.
-In 1872 the Railroad built a four-story, granite Victorian-style combination hotel and station, called the Viaduct Hotel; it was also referred to as the Relay Hotel.
-It was not a conventional hotel; it was for the use of train crew and passengers.
-Trains would have scheduled meal stops.
-Passengers changing trains might have to spend some hours in Relay.
+After the war, normal traffic could resume.
+In 1872 the railroad built a four-story, granite Victorian-style combination hotel and station called the Viaduct Hotel; it was also referred to as the Relay Hotel.
+It was not a conventional hotel; it was for the use of train crew and passengers only.
+Trains would have scheduled meal stops, so passengers changing trains might have to spend some hours in Relay.
 There was a barber and a post office.
-It was also used for B&O meetings and dinners, and as housing for railroad workers.
+It was also used for B&O meetings and dinners and housing for railroad workers.

 By about 1900, faster intercity trains and the introduction of dining cars and sleeping cars made the Viaduct Hotel obsolete.
 It gradually lost customers and closed in 1938; it was demolished in 1950.
 A marker formerly at the site of the hotel/station is now in the Baltimore and Ohio Railroad Museum, in Baltimore.
 A miniature recreation of the hotel has been built.